 - Facebook Ads (we'll get to those next)

-SEO is one of the best ways to get free and targeted traffic to your website—and by targeted, we mean visitors most likely to buy your products.
+Even the most basic SEO will get you free and targeted traffic to your website during the holidays—and by targeted, we mean visitors most likely to buy your products.
 Just like with Google Ads, you'll want to target queries revelant to your audience during this time of year.
 To boost your ecommerce SEO, you'll want to target product-oriented keywords, like:

 - best cyber monday tablet sales